HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 (4) Size.
 The gross floor area of the accessory dwelling unit shall not exceed fifty percent (50%) of

-feet (1.000 SF), whichever is less.
-Any accessory dwelling unit shall be no smaller than three
+feet (1,000 SF). whichever is less.
+Any accessory dwelling_ unit shall be no smaller than three

-hundred gross souare feet (300 SFI.
+hundred gross square feet (300 SF).

 (6) Height.
 A detached accessory dwelling unit shall not exceed one story in height.
 The unit may be